Rent safe and private dog parks hosted by locals

 • Gives you the opportunity to focus on what will most benefit your dog.
 This might be desensitization (gradually getting your dog used to their triggers from a safe distance), counterconditioning (building a positive association and healthier emotional response to their triggers), or likely a combination of both.

-Below we share some socialization tips depending on the cause of your dog’s reactivity.
+Below we share a brief breakdown of socialization training depending on the cause of your dog’s reactivity.

 You can advocate for your dog in many ways: